 To give you a simple answer, yes!
-Most roofs are able to be replaced in the winter time.
+Most roofs can be replaced in the wintertime.
 Talking from the perspective of a roofing company that works in the northeastern United States, snow and freezing temperatures are something that we take into account every year!
-Overall, it is more about the manufacturer specifications on HOW to install in the colder part of the year.
+Overall, it is more about the manufacturer’s specifications on HOW to install in the colder part of the year.

 Something to keep in mind is that not all days from December to March are going to be below freezing.
 Especially in our area, we see blizzard conditions one day and then 60 degrees the next!
 Every roofing material is going to have different manufacturer guidelines or recommendations for winter installations.

 Each of the following materials can react differently to cold temperatures depending on their structural composition; this will affect their installation guidelines.
 It is integral that if you are considering a winter installation to have a qualified roofing contractor.

 - Asphalt Shingles